rodvic/cloud-django/aws/README.md

 ## Create a VPC

 > An default VPC is created when you create an AWS account.
-You can create additional VPCs.
+You can create additional VPCs:

 - VPC / Your VPCs / Create VPC
   - Name tag - optional: `proupsa-vpc`